phpearth/docs/oop/intro.md

 ## Calling parent constructors

-Instead of writing a new constructor for the subclass, you can call the parent's constructor explicitly and then doing whatever is necessary in addition for instantiation of the subclass.
+Instead of writing a new constructor for the subclass, you can call the parent's constructor explicitly and then do whatever is necessary in addition for instantiation of the subclass.
 Here's a simple example:

 ```php
 class Person